Exclusive-Brazil forward Vinicius Jr to lead new anti-racism committee - FIFA

 "We need to hear the players and what they need to work in a safer environment.
 We are very serious about it.

-"We need harder punishments.
-We can't tolerate anymore racism in football.
+"We will implement very blunt and strong punishments to end once and for all with the problem of racism in football.
+We can't tolerate racism anymore.
 As president of FIFA, I feel I needed to talk personally with Vinicius about it."

+LaLiga and the Spanish FA (RFEF), the country's top football authorities, are under pressure to do more to combat racism after Vinicius received support from across the world following the abuse he suffered in Valencia.

+Infantino, however, stressed that measures should be taken globally to eradicate discrimination in football and that political authorities and local prosecutors in every country also need to tackle racism with more determination.